+- Season well.
 It’s so important to prep your meat well to get the best results on the grill.
-Be sure to season your food well, whether that’s burgers, ribs, chicken of vegetables.
+Be sure to season your food well, whether that’s burgers, ribs, chicken, or vegetables.
 Seasoning really helps to bring the flavors out, so don’t skip this.

+- Marinade where needed.
 If your recipe calls for a marinade, leave it as long as the recipe suggests.
-Chicken will need less time than ribs, so be sure to plan ahead.
-And leave some of the marinade to add a couple minutes before your recipe is complete.
+The chicken will need less time than the ribs, so be sure to plan ahead.
+And leave some of the marinades to add a couple of minutes before your recipe is complete.
 This is especially important for sugary marinades, which can flare up when cooked too soon.

 Prep your grill

-Be sure to clean your grill once you’ve pre-heated it, unless you’ve cleaned it after your last grilling session.
+- Clean the grates.
+Be sure to clean your grill grates once you’ve pre-heated it, unless you’ve cleaned it after your last grilling session.
 It’s worth investing in a good grill brush and giving it a good scrub to remove any leftovers from your last cookout.
 Once you’ve brushed it down, wipe some oil over the grate using tongs, and a piece of kitchen towel dipped in oil.

 Create heat zones

-If you are using a kettle grill, bank the coals in the middle so that the center is hotter.
-You can then sear in the center and then move the meat to the edges to cook through.
-On a gas grill, have one burner on high and another on medium.
+- For a kettle grill: Bank the coals in the middle so that the center is hotter.
+You can then sear or brown your food in the center and then move to the side of the grill to finish cooking.

 What to do when you have a flare up